Action #1360

 I started working on the code.
 While adapting the get_parameters()-function of each tool, I was wondering about the purpose of ctskymap.
 To me, it seems like a very special case of ctbin (just using one energy bin).
 Am I right?

-#9 Updated by Knödlseder Jürgen almost 10 years ago
+#9 Updated by Knödlseder Jürgen about 10 years ago

 Indeed, for the moment ctskymap is basically a special case of ctbin.
 The goal was to implement some classical imaging algorithms into the tool in the long run.

-#10 Updated by Mayer Michael almost 10 years ago
+#10 Updated by Mayer Michael about 10 years ago

 • Status changed from New to Feedback